VinoSarran/Module2_VBA_Refactoring/README.md

 ## Results:

-- The original version of this tool leveraged fairly common practices of establishing an array as a list then cycling through each cell within the specified range.
-The original design read and evaluated each row flipping back and forth from the source data to the output table.
-A loop has created for each ticker and result was printed after each loop:
+The original version of this tool leveraged fairly common practices of establishing an array as a list then cycling through each cell within the specified range.
+The original design gather all information for an individual stock and presented final calcualtions in output before moving on to the next ticker.
+This is essentially  flipping back and forth from the source data to the output table.
+A loop was created for each ticker and result was printed after each loop:

             For i = 0 To 11
             ticker = tickers(i)

-  Using total volume as example, we can see the straightforward logic to evaluate the initial row compared to the which ticker in the index was being evaluated and      complete the task once the ticker changed:
+We can see the straightforward logic to evaluate the initial row and comparing it to the specific ticker in the index that was being evaluated.
+This also causes the need for mutliple IF-ENDIF statements:

             For i = 0 To 11
             ticker = tickers(i)
             totalvolume = 0
-'5.Loop through rows in the data.

                  Worksheets(yearValue).Activate
                  For j = 2 To RowCount

-'   5a.Find the total volume for the current ticker.
                     If Cells(j, 1).Value = ticker Then
                     'increase totalVolume by the value in the current row totalvolume = totalvolume + Cells(j, 8).Value
                     End If
-'   5b.Find the starting price for the current ticker.

                     If Cells(j - 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
                     startingPrice = Cells(j, 6).Value
                     End If
-'   5c.Find the ending price for the current ticker.

                     If Cells(j + 1, 1).Value <> ticker And Cells(j, 1).Value = ticker Then
                     endingPrice = Cells(j, 6).Value
                     End If

                 Next j

-'6.Output the data for the current ticker.
+Finally we see that the output worksheet is activiated and output is created.
+This means the loop will have to activate the source data once again as the loop advances.

             Worksheets("All Stocks Analysis").Activate
             Cells(4 + i, 1).Value = ticker
             Cells(4 + i, 2).Value = totalvolume